Wall Street Praises Coinbase Global Inc. (COIN) After Recent Earnings Report

 Goldman, on the other hand, stated in their research note that they expect to see COIN reach a price target of $45, previously predicting the price at $70.
 The rating they have provided for COIN stocks is “Sell” according to the report published on June 27th, 2022.

-During the last 5 trading sessions, COIN fell by -10.78%, which changed the moving average for the period of 200-days by -76.60% in comparison to the 20-day moving average, which settled at $53.98.
-In addition, Coinbase Global Inc. saw -78.69% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, COIN rose by +31.66%, which changed the moving average for the period of 200-days by -70.50% in comparison to the 20-day moving average, which settled at $57.68.
+In addition, Coinbase Global Inc. saw -71.94% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading